 Effective April 9th, 2018

-1.1 FINACOM PLC LTD. (“Financial Commission”) is an independent self-regulatory organization and external dispute resolution (EDR) body.
+1.1 FINACOM PLC LTD. (“Financial Commission”) and its affiliates, including FINACOM LTD is an independent self-regulatory organization and external dispute resolution (EDR) body.
 Financial Commission is not regulated by or registered with as an EDR body in any jurisdiction.

 1.2 Financial Commission is a private limited company duly organized under the laws of Hong Kong.
 The Members of Financial Commission are individuals, firms and corporations that operate in the Financial Services Industry and who agree to be bound by Financial Commission rules.